BitX Runes Dex

 Despite the similarity in their names, there are significant differences between the two tokens.

 BRC-20 tokens exist on the Bitcoin network, while ERC-20 is a standard on the Ethereum network.
-BRC-20 tokens don't use smart contracts and, therefore, have much less functionality.
+BRC-20 tokens don't use and, therefore, have much less functionality.
 On the contrary, ERC-20 tokens can interact with other protocols and applications to enable a wide range of services, including borrowing and lending.

 ERC-20 is a mature token standard with a massive number of ERC-20 tokens already created and widely used.
 Conceived in 2015 and officially recognized in 2017, ERC-20 tokens have been battle-tested and proven to function stably.
 That's not the case with BRC-20 tokens, whose future has a high degree of uncertainty.